 These days, Hill doesn’t go by “Butterfly.”
 She’s “Julia,” a life coach and sometimes food blogger making her way in the modern world.
 “I am no longer available for anything at all relating to me being ‘Julia Butterfly Hill,'” she says on her website.
 “That part of who I am is complete within me.”

 But what would Julia “Butterfly” Hill do now as the world faces the unprecedented catastrophic threats of climate change?
-How would she handle the social justice issues of a generation as Black Lives Matter protests continue to escalate across a politically charged America?
+How would she handle the social justice issues of a generation like Black Lives Matter or the Dobbs vs Jackson decision by the Supreme Court?

 “If you see an injustice in the world, and you have the opportunity to say something and do something and you choose to do nothing, your inactions are as much of a part of the injustice in the world as the actions of others,” she told KHSU’s Geraldine Goldberg in 2017, revisiting the 20 years since she left Luna.
 Goldberg covered Hill during her two-year residency, doing a master’s thesis on it.
 “I knew I had to say ‘yes’ even though I didn’t know what I was saying yes to,” she said.